about

 A/V Production

 A/V production is something that I’ve been involved with for a long time.
-I was a co-founder of Last Decade Films, doing film production.
+I was a co-founder of a film production company.
 At my church, I led a video broadcast team back when Video Toaster was still around, and I helped design and integrate the Blackmagic system that is used today.
 I’ve also worked with low voltage wiring, networking, and A/V equipment setup for home and commercial installations.
-For the past ten years, I’ve been involved with live sound, starting at a church called Reality SF, and today at a church in Chicago.
+For the past ten years, I’ve been involved with live sound in churches.

 A Dash, Sprinkle, and a Pinch